Skip to main content

 🪵 View logs for your deployment at https://app.baseten.co/models/abc1d2ef/logs/xyz123

-The logs URL contains your model ID, the string after /models/ (e.g. abc1d2ef).
+The logs URL contains your model ID, the string after /models/ (for example, abc1d2ef).
 You’ll need this to call the model’s API.
 You can also find it in your Baseten dashboard.
 Baseten now downloads the model weights, compiles them with TensorRT-LLM, and deploys the resulting container to an L4 GPU.
 You can watch progress in the logs linked above.
 When the deployment status shows “Active” in the dashboard, it’s ready for requests.

 Call your model